christianbiring1/Capstone_project-module1/README.md

 > Description of the project.

-- In this capstone project I have built is based on an online website for a conference.
-We have been provided some design guidelines to create the website, but I have personalized the content, i.e., instead of a conference I have built a website for geniune charity and care.
+- In this capstone project I have built a website layout based on an online website for a conference.
+I have been provided some design guidelines to create the website, but I have personalized the content, i.e., instead of a conference I have built a website for geniune charity and care.

 ## Built With